-This report measures the local content on the six major free-to-air channels broadcasting in 2013 (TV One, TV2, TV3, Prime, FOUR and Māori Television).
-Data from Nielsen Media ratings software, Arianna, is used to list all New Zealand made programming.
+This report measures the local content on the six major free-to-air channels broadcasting in 2014 (TV One, TV2, TV3, Prime, FOUR and Māori Television).
+Data from Nielsen Media ratings software, Arianna, is used to list all New Zealand-made programming.
 The Nielsen Media data is compared with Listener and TV Guide programme schedules and any variance is investigated and corrected, in some cases in consultation with broadcasters.
-This allows for all scheduling changes and unlisted short filler programmes to be included in the survey.
+This allows for scheduling changes and unlisted short filler programmes to be included in the research.

 Programmes have, in most cases, been counted according to the amount of New Zealand content within the programme.
-For example, the series 20/20 is recorded as containing one third of an hour of New Zealand content as on average it has two overseas stories and one New Zealand-produced story per episode.
+For example, some episodes of 20/20 are recorded as containing one third of an hour of New Zealand content as on average they had two overseas stories and one New Zealand-produced story per episode.
 There is a degree of arbitrariness to these allocations, but the emphasis is on consistency so trends can be observed.